 The colour of the glazing shifts in tone from paler to more deep tones.
 This change in colours gives the design a rustic feel.

 A set of a cup and a saucer for hot drinks.
 Usually used for serving tea, but also hot chocolate or coffee with milk.

 Please note that the labels/signatures at the bottom of the products might vary and might not be the same as in the pictures.
 If you have questions or requests about labels/signatures, please contact us before ordering the products.

-These hand-painted teacups and saucers show some signs of wear: a few scratches.
+These hand-painted teacups and saucers show visible signs of wear and small scratches.
 There might also be some minor manufacturing imperfections on these lovely cups, such as: the glaze is uneven in some places, and there are some small lumps, pinholes and darker dots.
 The additional photos show examples.